Flat-Coated Retriever Shedding

 Best Brushes & Tools

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Flat-Coated Retrievers have particular requirements based on their large size, moderate shedding level, and genetic predispositions to cancer and hip dysplasia.
+Care for Flat-Coated Retrievers has to account for a large frame, a moderate shedding profile, and breed-linked risk around cancer and hip dysplasia.

 Reducing Shed Hair